cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 func (k Keeper) Hooks() Hooks { return Hooks{k} }
 ```

-Then, so as to keep the dependency on checkers' types into as few files as possible, you encapsulate the conversion knowledge in a new `types/leaderboard_checkers.go`:
+Then, so as to keep the dependency on checkers' types in as few files as possible, encapsulate the conversion knowledge in a new `types/leaderboard_checkers.go`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-handling/x/leaderboard/types/leaderboard_checkers.go#L9-L18]
 func MakeCandidateFromPlayerInfo(playerInfo checkerstypes.PlayerInfo) (candidate Candidate, err error) {